jeffThompson/PhysicalComputing/Week02_LEDs/Code/06-FadingWithPWM.md

 new_brightness = scale_pwm(brightness, 0,100)
 ```

 This takes the value `50` and converts it to `32767.5`, or half of `65535`.
-It then converts it to an integer value of `32768`, which the Feather will accept.
+It then converts it to an integer (whole number) value of `32768`, which the Feather requires.

 Let's use that to fade the LED in and out:

 ```python
 while True: